meaniscule/digital-ocean-deployer/readme.md

 # Subdomain site

-This script aims to help you deploy your Meaniscule site Digital Ocean with ease and win.
+This script aims to help you deploy your [Meaniscule](https://github.com/meaniscule/meaniscule) site to Digital Ocean with ease and win.

 ## Requirements
-- Ubuntu 14.04 or higher (might work on older versions, but it hasn't be tested)
+- Ubuntu 14.04 or higher (might work on older versions, but it hasn't been tested)
 - [nginx](http://nginx.org/en/)
 - [pm2](https://github.com/Unitech/pm2)